It is just as important to set the right tone of your day in the morning as it is to end the day with a restful soul.

 It not only helps you have better sleep at night but also shapes your life positively.

-You’ll understand the importance of positive mindset and how it affects what we become, attract and create.
+You’ll understand the importance of a positive mindset and how it affects what we become, attract, and create.

 Whether you had a good day or bad day today, reflect on your day and your dominant thoughts.

 To do that, you need to calm your mind and relax your body.

 At the end of the day, your mind and body need this time of pause and a moment of peace and calmness.
 With that, you can shape your thoughts and help create the future you want.

 Whether you are constantly in sync with yourself or a virgin when it comes to relaxation, Yoga at night time, in particular, can help you relax your body, calm your mind, and release stress.

 It is also proven to reduce fatigue and boost energy which you need plenty of in the morning.